-- 1. KU025 and KU095 are not available in -3E or -1LI speed/temperature grades. - 2.
+- 1. The recommended maximum operating temperature for high-bandwidth memory is 95°C. - 2.
+KU025 and KU095 are not available in -3E or -1LI speed/temperature grades. - 3.
 In -2LE speed/temperature grade, devices can operate for a limited time with junction temperature of 110°C. Timing parameters adhere to the same speed file at 110°C as they do below 110°C, regardless of operating voltage (nominal at 0.85V or low voltage at 0.72V).
-Operation at 110°C Tj is limited to 1% of the device lifetime and can occur sequentially or at regular intervals as long as the total time does not exceed 1% of device lifetime. - 3.
-In Zynq UltraScale+ MPSoCs and RFSoCs, when operating the PL at low voltage (0.72V), the PS operates at nominal voltage (0.85V). - 4.
+Operation at 110°C Tj is limited to 1% of the device lifetime and can occur sequentially or at regular intervals as long as the total time does not exceed 1% of device lifetime. - 4.
+Devices with HBM and labeled with the speed/temperature grade of -2LE can operate for a limited time at a junction temperature between 95°C and 105°C. HBM operation up to Tj = 105°C is limited to 4.1% of the device lifetime and can occur sequentially or at regular intervals as long as the total time does not exceed 4.1% of the device lifetime, and for no longer than 96 hours at a time.
+While operating the HBM above 95°C, the refresh rate must be at least 4x the refresh rate at 95°C. - 5.
+In Zynq UltraScale+ MPSoCs and RFSoCs, when operating the PL at low voltage (0.72V), the PS operates at nominal voltage (0.85V). - 6.
 In -2LI speed/temperature grade, devices can operate for a limited time with junction temperature of 110°C. Timing parameters adhere to the same speed file at 110°C as they do below 110°C. Operation at 110°C Tj is limited to 5% of the device lifetime and can occur sequentially or at regular intervals as long as the total time does not exceed 5% of device lifetime.